akka/akka/akka-docs/src/main/paradox/testing.md

 ## Asynchronous Testing: `TestKit`

 Testkit allows you to test your actors in a controlled but realistic environment.
-The definition of the environment depends of course very much on the problem at hand and the level at which you intend to test, ranging from simple checks to full system tests.
+The definition of the environment depends very much on the problem at hand and the level at which you intend to test, ranging from simple checks to full system tests.